-Greeting to participants, organisers, and guests of the 12th St Petersburg International Legal Forum from President of the Russian Federation Vladimir Putin.
+To participants and guests of the 13th St Petersburg International Legal Forum

 Vladimir Putin